Congress for Democracy

 The Congress for Democracy (CFD) was an Indian political party founded in 1977 by Jagjivan Ram.
 It was formed after Jagjivan Ram, Hemvati Nandan Bahuguna, and Nandini Satpathy left the Indian National Congress of Indira Gandhi and denounced her rule during the Indian Emergency.
 The party contested the 1977 Indian general election with the Janata alliance and later merged with it.

 Formation

 Jagjivan Ram was a senior politician within the Indian National Congress and had been a loyalist of Indira Gandhi.
-He had held various cabinet posts, and had served India's defence minister during the Indo-Pakistani War of 1971.
+He had held various cabinet posts, and had served as India's defence minister during the Indo-Pakistani War of 1971.
 He was also the most prominent Scheduled Caste or Dalit politician in the nation.